-XII changed my life.
-My dreams washed away like waves on the sea shore.
-I did not score well to secure a seat in the Medical or Engineering colleges in Gujarat.
+When the XII board results were declared, my dreams washed away like waves on the seashore.
+I did not score well to secure a seat in the Medical or Engineering colleges.

-At college, my friends called me “Einstein”, apparently because of my fascination with Physics.
+At college, I was given a pet name “Einstein”, by my friends, apparently because of my fascination with Physics.

 I used to go to the library regularly.
-But I never studied subjects related to my course.
+But I never studied subjects related to BSc course.
+I pursued my dream of becoming a doctor.
 Most of the time, I prepared for the Medical entrance test.
 But in the final days, there was a clash between the BSc and Medical entrance examination dates.
 I risked losing a year, which I didn’t want to take.
-In the last moment, I made a U turn.
+At the last moment, I made a U-turn.

 I started attending the Mount Carmel Ashram, a Catholic Church, near to our colony.
 Every Sunday morning, at 7 am, I would attend the mass.
 I liked the Catholic Church service more than the Jacobite service.
 I loved the beautiful worship songs by Nuns.
+Their voice was melodious.
 It was during this time, I started reading the Bible.

-In the second year BSc, 1996-97, we had Chemistry and Maths.
+In the second year of BSc, 1996-97, we had Chemistry and Maths.
 I didn’t pay much attention to my studies, thinking there was much time to prepare.
 I became laid-back.
-But it proved tragic.
-I scored only 52% in the second year.
-Now, In order to join MCA or MBA, I had to score at least 60% in the BSc final year, so that the average of last 2 years comes out to be min.
+I scored only 52%.
+Now, In order to appear for MCA or MBA entrance test, I had to score at least 60% in the BSc final year, so that the average of the last 2 years comes out to be min.
 55%.

-In the BSc third year, 1997-98, we had about 7 papers in Physics.
+In the BSc third year, we had about 7 papers in Physics.
 I used to study in the Hansa Mehta library, which was a beautiful library with a large collection of books.
-During this time, I also started preparing for the MCA/MBA entrance examination using the IMS coaching materials.
-In the BSc final exam, by the Grace of God, I scored 62%, because of which I was eligible to give the MCA/MBA entrance test.
+During this time, I also started preparing for the MBA/MCA entrance examination with the help of the IMS coaching materials.
+In the BSc final exam, by the Grace of God, I scored 62%, because of which I was eligible to appear for the entrance tests.

 I used to visit the Shrine church – a Catholic church, at Fatehgunj, once a week after my college, and pray there in silence.
 The church was located at a serene place and was open throughout the day.
 Anybody could come in and pray silently.
 Before appearing for exams, I used to do my last-minute study there.

-I also remember attending a crusade in Ahmedabad, by Brother DGS Dhinakaran.
-We attended the last day meeting with Subodh and his mom.
-Although, they came from a hindu background, they had a great respect for Brother DGS Dhinakaran.
+During my BSc final year, there was also a crusade in Ahmedabad, by Brother DGS Dhinakaran.
+I had always desired to attend his meetings.
+We attended the last day’s meeting with one of our neibhbour.
+Although they were from Hindu families, they had great respect for Brother DGS Dhinakaran.
 On the day of the meeting, there was a huge crowd, probably in lakhs.
 Brother Paul Dhinakaran shared the message first, followed by Brother D.G.S Dhinakaran.
-He called out names of the people during the prayer time.
+He called out the names of the people during prayer time.
 The atmosphere was charged with God’s power.
 After the service, there was a beautiful Alleluia song by the choir.

 Click here to read part II of My College days.